pascalguttmann/obat/docs/workspace/index.md

 ## Meeting Agreements

+### 18. Apr 2024

+- PC / Controller
+    - separation of realtime / non-realtime code into distinct packages, which have a defined interface.
+This separation shall allow a change of the realtime code for harder realtime constraints.
+(Port of language, port to other hardware).
+- PowerSupplySink
+    - PI(D) controller for constant current or other controller type is suited better?
+- Enclosure
+    - Temperature control loop should be managed in the PC / Controller
+    - Interface definition of actuators and sensors is required to be shared / agreed
+    - Power for temperature control can be sourced from 24V power source by using isolation DC/DC amplifiers for other voltages.
+    - safety disconnect can be achieved by using a control signal (Steuersignal) to switch a relay.

 ### 27. Mar 2024

 - No switch/sensor at mechnical enclosure to check if enclosure is open or